SuperNEMO-DBD/Falaise/README.rst

 About Falaise
 =============

-Falaise provides a collection of C++ classes and functions designed for the simulation, recording and analysis of data for the SuperNEMO experiment.
-This functionality is split into two main applications:
+Falaise provides the main computational environment for the simulation, processing and analysis of data for the SuperNEMO double beta decay search experiment.

+The two main components are the applications

-- FalaiseSim, the main detector simulation
+- flsimulate, the main detector simulation
-- FalaiseRec, the main reconstruction application
+- flreconstruct, the main reconstruction application

-FalaiseRec uses a pipeline architecture in which the pipeline stages may be configured and added to at runtime via a plugin system.
+A pipeline architecture is used in which the pipeline stages may be configured and added to at runtime via a plugin system.

 TODO : other apps and APIs.